Marvin-Deng/StudyBuddy/README.md

 ## Features

-### Profile of students []
+### Profile of students ✅
-- Students have a profile page displaying their name, school, subjects their interested in, and methods of contact.
+- Students have a profile page information about them

 [gif goes here]